‘Black Panther’ makes Oscar history twice for diversity

 Beachler, who had worked with Coogler on other films, thanked him and said he “made me a better designer, a better storyteller, a better person.”

-“I stand her today because of this man who gave me a better perspective of life,” she said, adding: “I’m stronger because Marvel gave me a chance.”
+“I stand here today because of this man who gave me a better perspective of life,” she said, adding: “I’m stronger because Marvel gave me a chance.”

 Beachler and Carter played influential roles in helping “Black Panther” become a cultural phenomenon.
 Both said they wanted to infuse the pride of the African diaspora into the film.